alanedwardes/Ae.WebSearchMcp/README.md

 The server logs important information including:
 - Startup confirmation and detected search engines
 - Random engine selection for each search request
+- Fallback attempts when engines fail or return no results
 - Search queries being executed
 - API errors and exceptions
+- Success/failure status for each engine attempt